smeldrum/Comp20-Projects/scorecenter/README.md

 Help Received: Trevor John aided with initial design questions

-Correct Implementations: I was not able to test any of my code because I could not figure out why my heroku app is not working.
-The git pushes consistently say that it is loading correctly but it says that there is an error when running
+Correct Implementations: To my knowledge, submit.json works, as does usersearch.
+The requests that demanded the conversion of MongoDB information to JSON/Arrays are not implemented correctly, as I could not find out how to do that conversion correctly.
+Thus, highscores.json is also wrong.

-Hours Spent: 14 Hours
+Hours Spent: 16 Hours